The Seller’s Guide to Amazon Shipping Options

 Just when you think you understand how selling with Amazon works, they provide some new confusing service or offering.
 Amazon users have a growing number of shipping options to consider when making purchases.
 As the convenience and affordability of Prime 2-day shipping dominates, people can use Prime Now when they’re in a hurry.
 They can use Subscribe and Save for items they need regularly and Prime Pantry for grocery items.

 The growth in shipping options is a natural extension of the larger Amazon business model.
 It’s strange to think that Amazon started out simply as an online bookstore.
-Now, Amazon sells over 500 million products in a wide range of categories.
+As of March 2021, there was a total of 75,138,297 products available for purchase on Amazon in a wide range of categories.
 People looking for a TV, a new set of PJs, or Mother’s Day flowers know they can go to the same place for all of them.

 By offering more shipping options and product types, Amazon continues to position itself as the one-stop solution for almost every shopping need.
 For Amazon sellers, the more you get people on the platform considering your products, the better.
 But, to stay competitive on the platform and convince your potential customers to choose you, you have to figure out how to offer the shipping options customers want.
 And, with so many different options available, that can get complicated.